vmiklos/plees-tracker/guide/src/usage.md

 - Seeing the status of the tracking: not yet started, in progress and finished.

-- Dashboard: the number of all tracked sleeps, average of sleep durations and a daily average (in case you sleep multiple times a day or you sometimes skip a whole day) for a customizable duration (see the preferences activity below).
+- Dashboard: the number of all tracked sleeps, average of sleep durations (disabled by default) and a daily average (in case you sleep multiple times a day or you sometimes skip a whole day) for a customizable duration (see the preferences activity below).

 - A list of past sleeps for the chosen duration: start/stop time for each sleep, awake time and duration counted from these and a rating you can manually specify after the tracking stopped.